 Exxon Mobil came up with an optimistic campaign about algae biofuel as their next source of green and clean fuel.
-According to them, they are taking all initiatives to replace oil and fossil fuels with a lower carbon alternative providing cleaner energy by aiming to produce 10,000 barrels of algae-based biofuel a day by 2025.
-They have the common people supporting them and becoming loyal followers after this campaign.
-What we didn’t know was that 10,000 barrels a day – while it sounds like a big amount – is only a fraction of the amount of oil Exxon extracts.
-According to the Climate Reality Project Exxon spends about 0.5% of their revenue on developing renewable energy and increase the production of fossil fuels by 35% by 2030.
+They claimed to put their efforts into replacing oil and fossil fuels with a lower carbon alternative.
+Their apparent goal was to produce 10,000 barrels of algae-based biofuel a day by 2025.
+Many people were on board with this campaign.
+What we didn’t know was that 10,000 barrels a day, while it sounds like a big amount, is a small number compared to how much oil Exxon extracts.
+Also, according to the Climate Reality Project, Exxon is spending only about 0.5% of their revenue on developing renewable energy.
+Meanwhile, they are set to increase production of fossil fuels by 35% by 2030.

-Exxon’s private prediction of the future growth of carbon dioxide levels (left axis) and global temperature relative to 1982 (right axis)
+Exxon’s private prediction of the future growth of carbon dioxide levels (left axis) and global temperature relative to 1982 (right axis).

 Sources: